-Graphical Perspective (type 4) is a form of Technical Perspective; which refers to any systematic process that produces a detailed visual image, measurement, representation, model or view, of a dimensional object or scene.
+Graphical Perspective (type 4) is a form of Technical Perspective; which refers to any systematic process that produces a detailed visual image, measurement, representation, model or view, of a three-dimensional object or scene.
 Technical Perspective is formed using optically, mathematically, geometrically, or logically correct/known/consistent principles.

 Several forms of Technical Perspective are identifiable, including Natural, Mathematical, Graphical, Instrument, and Media Perspectives.
 However, Graphical Perspective is the only one whose primary purpose is to create a valid illusion of spatial reality.
-Ergo, Graphical Perspective is used to create the appearance of a spatial reality or dimensional scene/object.
+Ergo, Graphical Perspective is used to create the appearance of a spatial reality or three-dimensional scene/object.

 What about Virtual Reality (VR) you may ask – or Photography/Cinema/Television – do these Instrument Perspectives not create the illusion of a spatial reality?
 Yes, they do provide the illusion of dimensionality, but usually only by employing the methods of Graphical Perspective (at the very least).

 In conclusion, Graphical Perspective is a systematic way to probe spatial reality (in visual terms), or to analyse certain observable truths about a physical or imagined space.
 Said visual truth is embodied in a visual image.
 Understanding how this image or pattern is formed is essential to explaining how/why we can have multiple different types of perspective, and to be able to know how to correctly apply/map each type appropriately to a specific scenario.